 After comprehensive examination and review of your case, blood tests & radio-imaging scans are done to establish a baseline for your pre-existing condition (all done on the same day), the Consultant will decide which line of Regenerative Therapy is most suited to your case.
 In certain cases it may be a combination of more than one treatment protocol.
 For some patients however, the complete protocol is a series of injections in several treatment sessions.
 The choice of treatment is at the discretion of the Consultant and is based on your unique case.

 *Regenerative Therapy is not suitable for all conditions and all patients.
 Only the doctor will be able to advise if you are a suitable candidate.
-The final outcome of the treatment and extent of improvement varies from one patient to another depending on type and severity of the condition, age, etc.
+The final outcome of the treatment and extent of improvement varies from one patient to another.